ericoporto/ags-manual-wiki/CustomDialogOptions.md

 present in more than one script they could interfere with each other and cause problems.

-**COMPATIBILITY NOTE:** The older versions of AGS (pre-3.4.0) supported slightly different set of functions.
-Thus, there was no `dialog_options_repexec`, but you had to add `dialog_options_get_active` function instead, in which you set active option property.
-Clicks on the options were processed by AGS automatically, so doing this was essential.
-If you have imported older project and want to keep old dialog option scripts, then you should go to General Settings and enable "Use old-style dialog options rendering API".
+**COMPATIBILITY NOTE:** The older versions of AGS (pre-3.4.0) were working with somewhat different set of functions.
+There was no `dialog_options_repexec` and `dialog_options_key_press`, but you had to add `dialog_options_get_active` function instead in which you'd set an active dialog option (or none) on each game update, for example, depending on the cursor position.
+Mouse clicks were processed by the engine, and if an active option was set in `dialog_options_get_active` then it was run automatically.
+There is a compatibility switch in the General Settings called "Use old-style dialog options rendering API" that toggles between the old and new behavior.
+If you have imported older project and want to keep old dialog option scripts, then make sure it's enabled.
+If you wish to update your game to the new behavior, then turn it off.

 **IMPORTANT:** When adding the functions to the script, they all take in a parameter of type [`DialogOptionsRenderingInfo`](DialogOptionsRenderingInfo).